 A single starter-generator is used for engine starting and electrical power generation.
 A generator control unit (GCU) controls starter-generator function.
-During a start, the GCU latches the starter on until N_1 reaches 58 percent RPM.
+During a start, the GCU latches the starter on until N1 reaches 58 percent RPM.
 Therefore, the pilot is not required to hold the start button down throughout the start sequence.
-Above 58 percent N_1 RPM, the GCU automatically switches out of start mode, but the generator switch should not be switched ON until idle RPM stabilizes to prevent the generator load from bringing the RPM down.
+Above 58 percent N1 RPM, the GCU automatically switches out of start mode, but the generator switch should not be switched ON until idle RPM stabilizes to prevent the generator load from bringing the RPM down.

 When the igniter key switch is in the enable position, depressing the start button causes a normal start sequence with the starter latching on and the igniter firing.
-Above 58 percent N_1 RPM, the igniter will fire while the start button is depressed.
+Above 58 percent N1 RPM, the igniter will fire while the start button is depressed.
+The start button may be depressed any time while in flight to active the igniter.
+Note that the GEN annunciator will illuminate momentarily when the start button is depressed with N1 above 58 percent.